Puigdemont stays free, Belgium at centre stage of Catalan crisis

 Gonzalez Pons said in a statement that Jambon's remarks were "irresponsible and dangerous for the necessary cooperation between EU member states."

-He added that Jambon had a "xenophobe record" and that is was "desirable that he doesn't give lessons in democracy."
+He added that Jambon had a "xenophobe record" and that it was "desirable that he doesn't give lessons in democracy."

 Later on Twitter, Gonzalez Pons said that Di Rupo "should be more respectful with a country that is a friend and an ally" and that he had "lost his dignity" with his remarks on Rajoy.